RICS Home Survey Level 2 Checklist

 The two types of survey available are:

-- Building Survey
+- RICS Survey Level 3

 These two surveys reports are designed for different purposes, but they are both widely used when purchasing a property.
 The type of survey you choose depends on numerous things such as the property itself, what your intentions are to do with your property, and the information you need to provide to any third party or to know yourself.